-I am a Postdoctoral Researcher in the Institutions and Political Economy Research Group at the University of Barcelona.
+I am a Postdoctoral Researcher at the Institutions and Political Economy Research Group, which is based at the University of Barcelona.
+My research is supported by a Juan de la Cierva Formación fellowship, awarded annually for two years by the Spanish Ministry of Science to 13 early-career social scientists in Spanish universities.
 Broadly, my research explores how identity motivates the behavior of voters and legislators.
-My research interests also include political parties, institutions, democratization, and European and Israeli politics.
+My research interests also include political parties, democratization, and European and Israeli politics.
 You can read more about my research here.

-My dissertation won the Ernst B. Haas Award for the best dissertation on European Politics from the European Politics and Society section of APSA.
-My previous work on ethnicity and violence appeared in the American Journal of Political Science and won the 2014 AJPS Best Article Award.
+My dissertation won the Ernst B. Haas Award for the best dissertation on European politics from the European Politics and Society section of APSA.
+My previous collaborative work on ethnicity and violence appeared in the American Journal of Political Science and won the 2014 AJPS Best Article Award.